choonghyunryu/dlookr/README.md

 ##### Calculating descriptive statistics using `describe()`

 `describe()` computes descriptive statistics for numerical data.
-The descriptive statistics help determine the distribution of numerical variables.
-Like function of dplyr, the first argument is the tibble (or data frame).
+Descriptive statistics help determine the distribution of numerical variables.
+Like the function of dplyr, the first argument is the tibble (or data frame).
 The second and subsequent arguments refer to variables within that data frame.

 The variables of the `tbl_df` object returned by `describe()` are as